-There is a wide variety of incubators available in the avicultural marketplac and undoubtedly there are many that are suitable for incubating raptor egg We have consistently used the "Roll-X" incubator manufactured by Mar Farms, and most of this discussion will, therefore, deal with this type incubator (Fig. 23).
+There is a wide variety of incubators available in the avicultural marketplace, and undoubtedly there are many that are suitable for incubating raptor eggs.
+We have consistently used the "Roll-X" incubator manufactured by Marsh Farms, and most of this discussion will, therefore, deal with this type of incubator (Fig. 23).

-The "Roll-X" is used for incubating as well as hatching and is a desirable up for a number of reasons.
-It is specifically designed for counter-top operation at therefore uses little space.
-It is easily cleaned, relatively inexpensive, and fail easy to use once the operator becomes familiar with the idiosyncrasies of eaunit.
-Despite these advantages, some modifications are necessary to increa the precision and reliability of the unit.
-These modifications are discussible below.
+The "Roll-X" is used for incubating as well as hatching and is a desirable unit for a number of reasons.
+It is specifically designed for counter-top operation and therefore uses little space.
+It is easily cleaned, relatively inexpensive, and fairly easy to use once the operator becomes familiar with the idiosyncrasies of each unit.
+Despite these advantages, some modifications are necessary to increase the precision and reliability of the unit.
+These modifications are discussed below.

-The number of incubators needed is dependent on the number of eggs to incubated.
-We commonly operate as many as ten incubators and two hatche simultaneously at each facility to handle a season total of 550 eggs.
-It recommended that at least three incubators be available for even the smalle breeding project.
-In this way one can be used as an incubator, one as a hatche and a spare is then available to operate at another relative humidity level or use when one of the other units is being cleaned.
+The number of incubators needed is dependent on the number of eggs to be incubated.
+We commonly operate as many as ten incubators and two hatchers simultaneously at each facility to handle a season total of 550 eggs.
+It is recommended that at least three incubators be available for even the smallest breeding project.
+In this way one can be used as an incubator, one as a hatcher, and a spare is then available to operate at another relative humidity level or to use when one of the other units is being cleaned.

-The single most critical factor in an incubator is temperature contropeveloping eggs are very vulnerable to over-heating but are somewhat le affected by short periods of cooling (Card & Nesheim, 1972; Romanoff, 1972; Safe incubator operation therefore requires a double temperature contropystem consisting of a primary and secondary, or override, thermost (Burnham, 1978).
+The single most critical factor in an incubator is temperature control.
+Developing eggs are very vulnerable to over-heating but are somewhat less affected by short periods of cooling (Card & Nesheim, 1972; Romanoff, 1972).
+Safe incubator operation therefore requires a double temperature control system consisting of a primary and secondary, or override, thermostat (Burnham, 1978).
 The primary thermostat is simply the thermostat which normally controls the incubator temperature.
-The secondary thermostat which is adjusted .25 to .50 F (.14 to .28 C) higher than the primary, will assur control of the heating element if the primary should fail, thus protecting the eggroup being overheated.
+The secondary thermostat, which is adjusted .25 to .50 F (.14 to .28 C) higher than the primary, will assume control of the heating element if the primary should fail, thus protecting the eggs from being overheated.

-"Roll-X" incubators are factory equipped with one temperature contr system and an emergency override.
-Until recently, the incubators we supplied with an ether-wafer micro-switch temperature control mechanism
+"Roll-X" incubators are factory equipped with one temperature control system and an emergency override.
+Until recently, the incubators were supplied with an ether-wafer micro-switch temperature control mechanism.